ManoloEsS/cli-password-manager/README.md

 - A four word passkey acts as the encryption and decryption key
 - A secure 32-byte hash is derived from the passkey and used as the salt in the encryption and decryption process
+- Fernet(symmetric encryption) is one of the most widely used for developers to secure sensitive information
 - Data is stored locally in a .json file

 ### Why 4 words?